 “It was something I heard about right after I got to campus.
 I think that labor organizing is really important in general.”
 William says.

-The effort for Duke University graduate students to unionize took place several months ago.
-The effort, in which the pro unionization students collected
+Duke University graduate students pushed for unionization effort took place several months ago.
+The effort was somewhat successful in which, the pro unionization students collected

-‘authorization cards’ that allows students to vote for the union and filed them with National Labor Relations Board (NLRB), was somewhat successful.
+‘authorization cards’ that allows students to vote for the union and filed them with National Labor Relations Board (NLRB).
 However, the legal battle started here.

 “Duke hired an extremely expensive lawyers from New York to contest our ability to even file for an election.”
 William says.